kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

   - Critical configs: `**/vite.config.*`, `**/*eslint*.config.*`, and other `**/*.config.*`
   - CI churn: `**/post_process_status.lock`
   - Raw design HTML: `**/public/assets/**/*.html`, `**/assets/**/*.html`, `**/assets-reference/**/*.html` (prevents HMR reload storms)
+  - Parent workspace dirs: `../../**`, `../../../**` (prevents external file churn from triggering reloads)
   - Note: Raw exported HTML belongs in `assets-reference/` only.
 Do not place `*.html` under `public/assets` or `src/assets` as it can trigger needless reloads.
 Preview mode inherits the same ignore rules for stability.
-- Scope: only `src`, `public`, and `index.html` are watched during dev (fs.strict + ignored paths).
+- Scope: index.html, public, and src are allowed; fs.strict is disabled to allow serving from project root while still denying `/dist` during dev.
 - Readiness: GET /healthz returns 200 OK.
 Also available: GET /api/healthz returns {"status":"ok"}.
 - Dev never serves `/dist/*`; a middleware explicitly 404s those paths.
 - Preview mirrors dev host behavior and exposes /healthz via configurePreviewServer; port also controlled by CLI with strictPort.
-- Liveness: a dev-only keep-alive plugin emits a periodic "[keepalive]" log so CI/preview runners that monitor stdout do not assume the process is idle and terminate it.
+- Liveness: a dev-only keep-alive plugin emits a periodic "[keepalive]" log (every 15s by default) so CI/preview runners that monitor stdout do not assume the process is idle and terminate it.
 It also guards against unexpected httpServer.close() during dev, unless ALLOW_SERVER_CLOSE=1 is set.

 Allowed hosts:
 - vscode-internal-26938-beta.beta01.cloud.kavia.ai